-Endometriosis can’t be cured, but medicine and surgery can help manage your symptoms.
+Endometriosis can’t be cured, but medication and surgery can help manage your symptoms.
 Which treatment you receive depends on how severe your endometriosis is and where it’s located.

-Surgery is the main treatment for bladder endometriosis.
-Removing all of the endometrial tissue can relieve pain and improve your quality of life.
+Surgery is a possible treatment for bladder endometriosis.
+Removing all of the endometrial-like cells can relieve pain and improve your quality of life.